Get all the latest data for Randstad

 What are the biggest risks for property prices in Randstad in 2026?

-As of early 2026, the three biggest risks for property prices in Randstad are an unexpected interest rate shock, a larger-than-anticipated wave of investor sell-offs flooding the apartment market, and regulatory changes that further squeeze landlord returns.
+As of early 2026, the three biggest risks for Randstad property prices are: an unexpected rise in ECB interest rates that would quickly reduce what buyers can borrow, a larger-than-expected wave of investor sell-offs flooding the apartment market with supply, and economic or employment slowdown eroding the income growth that currently underpins demand.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Randstad.